Coupled-channel Omn\`es matrix for the $D$-wave isoscalar $\pi\pi/K\bar K$ system and its application to $J/\psi\to\pi^{0}\pi^{0}\gamma,\,K_{S}K_{S}\gamma$: Introduction

 Most dispersive applications so far have relied on a single-channel Omn\`es function in the tensor isoscalar channel (see e.g. \cite{Garcia-Martin:2010kyn,Hoferichter:2015hva,Danilkin:2018qfn,Hoferichter:2019nlq,Danilkin:2019opj,Lellmann:2025aje}).
 A genuinely coupled-channel treatment of the $\pi\pi/K\bar K$ system is required to describe consistently the dynamics of the $f_2(1270)$-$f'_2(1525)$ region.
 Several recent studies have required a $D$-wave coupled-channel $\pi\pi/K\bar K$ Omn\`es function as input.
 Tarr{\'u}s Castell{\`a} \emph{et al.} \cite{TarrusCastella:2021pld} constructed an Omn\`es solution for the $IJ=02$ channel to analyze transitions between exotic and standard bottomonia.
 Several years later, Cao \emph{et al.} \cite{Cao:2025dkv} employed a coupled-channel Omn\`es representation in a dispersive study of the pion and nucleon gravitational form factors.
 Despite these applications, the construction of a reliable D-wave $\pi\pi/K\bar K$ Omn\`es matrix remains challenging.
 Direct scattering data in the $K\bar{K}$ channel do not exist, and the available information is largely limited to branching fractions and resonance parameters summarized by the PDG~\cite{ParticleDataGroup:2024cfk}.
 Nevertheless, lattice QCD studies at unphysical pion masses \cite{Briceno:2017qmb} have shown that the D-wave $\pi\pi$ and $K\bar{K}$ phase shifts can be successfully described using a $K$-matrix parametrization with two poles and a tiny background contribution.

 Motivated by these considerations, in this paper we construct a D-wave isoscalar $\pi\pi/K\bar K$ coupled-channel Omn\`es matrix based on a unitary two-channel $K$-matrix model incorporating the $f_2(1270)$ and $f'_2(1525)$ resonances.
 Fitting this model to experimental $\pi\pi \to \pi\pi$ and $\pi\pi \to K\bar{K}$ data and PDG information yields a unitary scattering $t$-matrix that serves as input for solving the homogeneous two-channel Muskhelishvili-Omn\`es problem.
-This construction addresses several shortcomings of earlier approaches \cite{TarrusCastella:2021pld,Cao:2025dkv}, which relied on $\pi\pi \to K\bar K$ phases obtained from sums of Breit-Wigner amplitudes \cite{Pelaez:2018qny,Pelaez:2020gnd}.
-Such parametrization do not enforce coupled-channel unitarity and are entirely model-dependent.
+This construction addresses several shortcomings of earlier approaches \cite{TarrusCastella:2021pld,Cao:2025dkv}, which relied on $\pi\pi \to K\bar K$ phases obtained from dispersively improved sums of Breit-Wigner amplitudes \cite{Pelaez:2018qny,Pelaez:2020gnd}.
+While the CFD step incorporates some dispersive constraints (analyticity/crossing), it is not obtained from an explicit unitary $2\times2$ coupled-channel fit and therefore does not enforce coupled-channel unitarity by construction; in particular, the phase of the $D$-wave transition amplitude remains model-dependent.
 Furthermore, we will show that the $K\bar{K}$ phase shift implied by those phases is physically unreasonable: the $K\bar{K}$ phase shift is small and even negative, whereas from PDG one expects a sizable phase shift due to the $f'_2(1525)$ resonance.

 As an illustration of the utility of the resulting Omn\`es matrix, we apply it to the radiative decays $J/\psi\to\pi^{0}\pi^{0}\gamma$ and $J/\psi\to K_{S}K_{S}\gamma$.
 We demonstrate that our dispersive representation of the $J = 2$ electric-dipole (E1) amplitudes leads to a simultaneous and accurate description of both decay spectra.